all-of-us/workbench/ops/ruby/devops-framework/DEVOPS_FRAMEWORK.md

 back and tested with older versions.
 We also currently need the `gcloud` tools and an account with sufficient privilege account to create service account tokens.

+Additionally, you'll need to install a gem or two.
+Right now, it's

+`gem install google-cloud-monitoring` for the monitoring library

 ## Design Decisions
 I should justify some of the  directions I've taken here, since they're departures to varying degrees from how we've traditionally done things.